Hilo-Hilo/Memories-AI-Hackathon/prd.md

 - Adaptive frame rate processing: if the app detects high CPU or battery drain, it can reduce how often it samples video frames (e.g., processing 1 frame per second when idle, ramping up to 5 fps during active focus sessions).
 Many distraction cues don't require 30fps full motion analysis - a lower frequency can suffice to catch most issues, thereby saving power.
 - Use of Threading: all heavy computations (video frame analysis, emotion API calls) will run in background threads using Python's threading or multiprocessing modules, so the UI thread remains free and the application stays responsive.
 - Graceful degradation: On older devices that cannot handle local video analysis well, the app could detect this and offer an alternative (such as more reliance on cloud analysis, if the user permits, or limiting features like turning off emotion analysis).
 - **Security & Privacy UX:** Clearly communicate privacy features in the UI.
-For example, have an indicator when video is being analyzed (like a small camera icon that the user can click to see "Video is being processed locally.
-No footage is stored.").
+For example, have an indicator showing when snapshots are being captured and uploaded (like a small camera icon that the user can click to see "Snapshot captured and sent to OpenAI Vision API for analysis.
+Full video recording stored locally.").
 Also allow users to easily pause or stop monitoring at any time (maybe a big "Pause" button), giving them control.
-This transparency will build trust, which is crucial for an app that has access to camera/mic continuously.
+This transparency will build trust, which is crucial for an app that has camera access.

 ### FR6.
 Optional Integrations (Calendar, Email, etc.)